Search by typing & pressing enter

 aka white gold

-The West Coast is known for many wonderful things - rain, wilderness, glaciers, sunsets....
+The West Coast is known for many wonderful things - rain, the wilderness, stunning glaciers, beautiful sunsets....

-Rachel's family have fished the same river on the West Coast for five generations.
+Rachel's family have fished the same river for five generations.

 Neil and Dulcie - Rachel's grandparents

 We were taught that the only thing to add to a whitebait patty is more whitebait.

 That's why we only use an egg to bind the mix and nothing else.

 We were also taught that you should never be able to count the whitebait in your patty.

 To date, we haven't met a customer yet that can achieve our challenge.